saketkc/hatex/2016_Fall/BISC-104/Lecture4.md

     R group determines activity of the AA
 - AA join by forming peptide bond(dehydration reaction)
-- AA-AA is a dipeptide
+- AA-AA is a dipeptide -> >100 = protein else <100 polypeptide
 - All proteins are polypeptides
 - Folding and interation of adjacent AA determines shape of protein
 - Primary -> Secondary -> Tertiary -> Quaternary structur
-- Shpe of prptein determines function, final shape determined by primary structure
+- Shape of prptein determines function, final shape determined by primary structure

 ## Enzymes

 - Facilititates reaction without changing themselves
 - Rely on shape to function properly

-e
+- substrates bind to active site of enzyme